 Spring Bay Seafoods at Triabunna is an award-winning certified organic seafood producer specialising in premium blue mussels and farmed and wild-caught scallops.
 You can take a tour of the Freycinet Marine Farm at Coles Bay to taste oysters and mussels, freshly harvested and shucked before your eyes, or enjoy fresh seafood prepared on site and accompanied with Tasmanian wines and beers.

 At St Helens, make sure you visit a fish punt, like the Blue Shed Restaurant, Providore and Fishmonger, to buy daily caught fish and seafood, or freshly cooked, crispy fish and chips.
-You can also buy fresh, tasty seafood at Salty Seas Seafood Market in St Helens, The Fish Van in Triabunna, Oyster Bay Seafoods in the centre of Swansea, Tasmanian Coastal Seafoods at the Gulch in Bicheno, and Sir Loin Breier Butchery in Bicheno.
+You can also buy fresh, tasty seafood at Salty Seas Seafood Market in St Helens, The Fish Van in Triabunna, Oyster Bay Seafoods in the centre of Swansea, and Tasmanian Coastal Seafoods at the Gulch in Bicheno.

 And, if you want to learn the best way to prepare your fresh fish, you could even join the Kiss a Fish Cookery School in Binalong Bay, to take a specialised seafood cooking class in the school’s custom-designed kitchen at the Bay of Fires Beach House.